ipfs/specs/src/routing/kad-dht.md

 Each DHT Server MUST store the public [multiaddresses](https://github.com/libp2p/specs/blob/master/addressing/README.md) for every node in its Routing Table.
 DHT Servers MUST discard nodes with only private and/or relay multiaddresses.
-Additionally, DHT Servers must verify that these nodes are reachable and replace any nodes that are no longer accessible.
+Additionally, DHT Servers MUST verify that these nodes are reachable and replace any nodes that are no longer accessible.

 ### Replacement Policy